dssg/donors-choose/README.md

 ```
 unsure if I should put the query here? do I need to repeat this (and other config parameters) since they're also in the config file?

+### Feature Generation

+We implement two categories of features.
+The first are features that we read directly from the database, raw, or with only transformations.
+These include project metadata such as teacher and student demographic information, category and price of requested resource, essay length, and other variables.

+These features can be generated exclusively within triage, without performing any manual transforms within the database.

+The second category of features are temporal aggregations of historical donation information.
+These answer questions like "how did a posting teacher's previous projects perform?" and "how did previous projects at the originating school perform?"

+_Specifically, these features calculate funding rate (rate of successful projects) and average total donations over the 1 or 2 years prior to posting, within the same school district or zip, or from the same teacher as a project in question. (revise)_

+These aggregations would be too complex to perform with Triage's feature aggregation system.
+So we wrote a series of sql queries to generate these feature manually, and stored them in a table called `time_series_features`.

+The DDL statements that create these features are stored in [precompute_queries](precompute_queries)